 This Mobility Management Plan has been prepared in support of a planning condition for a proposed mixed use development at Santry Place, Dublin 9.
-The proposed development will consist of modifications to the development permitted on site under DCC Reg.
-Ref.: 2713/17 and 2737/19.

-Dwyer Nolan Developments Ltd. wishes to apply for permission for a Large-Scale Residential Development (LRD) on this site, c.
-1.5 hectares, located at the junction of Santry Avenue and Swords Road, Santry, Dublin 9.
-The development site is bounded to the north by Santry Avenue, to the east by Swords Road, to the west by Santry Avenue Industrial Estate, and to the south by the permitted Santry Place development (granted under Dublin City Council Reference 2713/17 (as extended under Ref.
+The development site is bounded to the north by Santry Avenue, to the east by Swords Road, to the west by Santry Avenue Industrial Estate, and to the south by the permitted Santry Place development (granted under Dublin City Council Ref.s.
+2713/17 (as extended under Ref.
 2713/17/X1), 2737/19 & 4549/22).

-The proposed development provides for 321 no. apartments, comprised of 104 no. 1 bed, 198 no. 2 bed, & 19 no. 3 bed dwellings, in 4 no. seven to thirteen storey buildings, over basement level, with 3 no. retail units, a medical suite / GP Practice unit and community/arts & culture space (total c.1,483sq.m), all located at ground floor level, as well as a one storey residential amenity unit, facing onto Santry Avenue, located between Blocks A & D. This MMP has been compiled in response to planning condition No. 6 (v) which stated;
+The proposed development provides for 321 no. apartments, comprised of 104 no. 1 bed, 198 no. 2 bed, & 19 no. 3 bed dwellings, in 4 no. seven to thirteen storey buildings, over basement level, with 3 no. retail units, a medical suite / GP Practice unit and community/arts & culture space (total c.1,460sq.m), all located at ground floor level, as well as a one storey residential amenity unit, facing onto Santry Avenue, located between Blocks A & D.